jronallo/microdata_schemaorg_example/source/code4lib.html.md

 may be interested in various events in the history of a painting including provenance and restorations.
 History museums and historical societies may also want to refer to various historical events that relate to their exhibits.
-Each of these may also want to promote various events happening in the future like movie screenings, limited time exhibits, and tours.
+Each of these institutions may also want to promote various future events like movie screenings, limited time exhibits, and tours.
 So it may be important to be able to disambiguate whether an event is in the future or of some historical significance.

-Schema.org has an Event type defined as: "An event happening at a certain time at a certain location."
+Schema.org has an [Event](http://schema.org/Event) type defined as:
+"An event happening at a certain time at a certain location."
 That seems broad enough to apply it to either future or historic events.
 But the message from Google's [support page on Rich Snippets for events](http://support.google.com/webmasters/bin/answer.py?hl=en&answer=164506)